fMRI Preprocessing and Quality Assessment¶

 fMRIPrep HTML Report¶

-.
+After running fMRIPrep, the outputs will be stored in the derivatives/fmriprep directory, with each subject's data organized into subfolders like sub-01.
 These folders contain both the preprocessed functional and anatomical data, alongside JSON files with metadata.

-Each subject’s report (sub-xx.html
+Each subject’s report (sub-xx.html) includes:

 - Registration Plots: Check the alignment of functional and anatomical images.